zmcx16/PhotoMosaic-Artifact/README.md

 or
 photomosaic-core.exe -i sample.jpg -r 145 -c 100 -s 10

 -i                                      path to the original picture that shall be recreated -r                                      number of thumbnails to create per row -c                                      number of thumbnails to create per column -m          (default = ".\material")    path to the material folder -s          (default = 1)               output image size = input image size * scale -vs         (default = 5000)            sampling video image interval (ms), only need be set if the material include video files
--o          (optional)          		output file name -gap        (default = 4)       		the min distance with same thumbnails image -e          (default = 27)				enhance colors with original image (0~100%) -f          (default = "")      		use filter for creating thumbnails -t          (default = 0)      			set tolerance and seed args can generate different photo mosaic even the material images are the same
+-o          (optional)                  output file name -g          (default = 4)               the min distance with same thumbnails image -e          (default = 27)              enhance colors with original image (0~100%) -f          (default = "")              use filter for creating thumbnails -t          (default = 0)               set tolerance and seed args can generate different photo mosaic even the material images are the same
 -seed       (default = 0)               random seed, using it on video image sampling and choose thumbs image --no-thumbs (default = false)           won't (re)generate thumbnails before creating mosaic
 ```